-The Company's investment objective and investment strategies are substantially similar to those of MAIN.
-Thus, an investment appropriate for the Company or MAIN, would likely be appropriate for the other entity.
-It is anticipated that, if the Order is issued, the Company and MAIN would routinely co-invest in portfolio companies (the "Co-Investment Program" and each investment, a "Co-Investment Transaction").
+The Company's investment objective and investment strategies are identical to those of MAIN.
+Thus, an investment appropriate for the Company or MAIN would be appropriate for the other entity.
+It is anticipated that, if the Order is issued, MAIN or the Company would offer to the other an opportunity to co-invest in every Potential Co-Investment Transaction in which MAIN or the Company, as applicable, intends to invest, and the Company and MAIN would routinely co-invest in Potential Co-Investment Transactions originated by MAIN or the Company, as applicable (the "Co-Investment Program").

-Under the Co-Investment Program, co-investments between the Company and MAIN would be the norm, rather than the exception, as it is anticipated that each investment opportunity of MAIN will be offered to the Company, and vice versa.
-Because the Company and MAIN have a substantially similar investment objective and investment strategies, Partners anticipates that any investment that is an appropriate investment for one entity will be an appropriate investment for the other.
+Under the Co-Investment Program, co-investments between the Company and MAIN would be the norm, rather than the exception, as each Potential Co-Investment Transaction of MAIN will be offered to the Company, and vice versa.
+Because the Company and MAIN have identical investment objectives and investment strategies, MSCC and Partners anticipate that any Potential Co-Investment Transaction that is an appropriate investment for one entity will be an appropriate investment for the other.

-Under the Co-Investment Program, each Co-Investment Transaction would be allocated between the Company and MAIN based upon an agreed upon allocation.
-This relative allocation (the "Relative Allocation Plan") would be approved each quarter or, as necessary or appropriate, between quarters by a required majority ("Required Majority") of the directors eligible to vote under Section 57(0) ('Eligible Directors") of each BDC and could be adjusted in their sole discretion, by the approval of a Required Majority of both BDCs, for any reason, including, among other things, in the case of a specific investment, if a BDC's participation at a certain level could cause the BDC to fail to meet the diversification or other requirements necessary for it to qualify as a RIC under the Code.
+Under the Co-Investment Program, each Potential Co-Investment Transaction would be allocated between the Company and MAIN based upon an agreed upon allocation.
+This relative allocation (the "Relative Allocation Plan") would be approved each quarter or, as necessary or appropriate, between quarters by both the Company Board and the MSCC Board (each, a "Board") and a required majority ("Required Majority") of the directors eligible to vote under Section 57(o) ("Eligible Directors") of each BDC and could be adjusted in their sole discretion, by the approval of the Board and a Required Majority of both BDCs, for any reason, including, among other things, in the case of a specific Potential Co-Investment Transaction, if a BDC's participation at a certain level could cause the BDC to fail to meet the diversification or other requirements necessary for it to qualify as a RIC under the Code.
 Unless adjusted in the manner described above, once agreed upon, the Relative Allocation Plan would apply prospectively for the following quarter.

-In determining the Relative Allocation Plan, the BDCs' Eligible Directors will consider such factors as the Company's and MAIN's respective investment objective and strategies, all applicable investment restrictions and policies adopted by the Company Board or the MSCC Board, Partners' recommendation to the Company with respect to the allocation of the Company's investment portfolio among various types of securities, the amount of capital each of the Company and MAIN has to invest, the composition of the Company's and MAIN's existing investment portfolios (including the diversification thereof), market conditions, regulatory, tax or legal considerations and other pertinent factors deemed relevant by the Company Board and the MSCC Board (collectively, the "Investment Factors").
-To the extent, for any reason, the Required Majority of each BDC could not agree as to the Relative Allocation Plan at any time, no Co-Investment Transactions would be completed until such agreement was made.
+In determining the Relative Allocation Plan, each BDC's Board and Eligible Directors will consider such factors as all applicable investment restrictions and policies adopted by the Company Board or the MSCC Board, HMS Sub-Adviser's recommendation to the Company with respect to the allocation of the Company's investment portfolio among various types of securities, the amount of capital each of the Company and MAIN has to invest, the composition of the Company's and MAIN's existing investment portfolios (including the diversification thereof), market conditions, regulatory, tax or legal considerations and other pertinent factors deemed relevant by the Company Board and the MSCC Board (collectively, the "Investment Factors").
+To the extent, for any reason, the Board and a Required Majority of each BDC could not agree as to the Relative Allocation Plan at any time, no Potential Co-Investment Transaction would be completed until such agreement was made.
 Neither BDC would deviate from its co-investment policies except as might be required by applicable law.
 Applicants are not aware of any such requirement at this time.
-No Independent Director of the Company or MSCC would have a direct or indirect financial interest in any Co-Investment Transaction or any portfolio company other than through such Independent Director's interest (if any) in equity securities of the BDCs.
+No Independent Director of the Company or MSCC would have a direct or indirect financial interest in any Co-Investment Transaction or any related portfolio company other than through such Independent Director's interest (if any) in equity securities of the BDCs.